transentis/bptk_py/README.md

 ## Interactive Readme
 Check out the iPython notebook *Interactive Readme* in the top level of the repo for an interactive approach to learning how to use the framework as an analyst.
 It also applies the example for the extended strategies.

+## TODO:
+* Decouple config from package: Agree on settings that we have to dynamically override (probably folders?)
+* Give user the option to not immediately plot but maybe only output a DataFrame user can work with.
+Requires: Build a method for plotting dataframes